 Raccoons (Procyon lotor) are common throughout BC.
-The fur has a salt and pepper appearance with a black mask on a whitish face.
-They are medium sized mammals weighing 5 – 14 kg and 65 – 100 cm long, including a long bushy tail with four to seven black rings.
+The fur has a salt and pepper appearance with a black "mask" on a whitish face.
+They are medium-sized mammals weighing 5 – 14 kg.
+Racoons are 65 – 100 cm long, including a long bushy tail with four to seven black rings.

 The tracks of the Raccoon are very distinctive.
 The hind foot is long, narrow, and rests flat on the ground like those of a bear.
 The front paw is hand-like, with toes that are long and well separated.
 This permits the use of the front paw with almost the facility of a monkey's hands.